smithy-lang/smithy-kotlin/docs/design/domain-class-types-in-kotlin-sdk.md

 ## Comparisons

-Based on the above code, the data class approach appears to deliver more customer value because:
+Based on the above code, the upsides of the data class approach are:

-1. The data class generated type code is more concise.
+1. The data class generated type code is more concise, making it easier to read and understand the generated code quickly.
-1. The data class generated type code provides more functionality (we have to implement less).
+1. The data class generated type code provides more functionality automatically so there's less to implement and test in codegen.
-1. The data class is more idiomatic (due to conventional usage of data class and default implementation of members).
-1. Because both types rely on private constructors and builders, construction is controlled and in the same way.
-1. For cases in which we need to implement custom equals/hashcode, this specificity is obvious to users in data classes as it may be ambiguous in the general class case.
-1. The data class provides a hint as to the usage of the class is to only hold data.
+1. The data class provides a strong hint that the purpose of the class is solely to hold data.
-1. The behavior of the built-in functions of data classes behave consistently with any other data class implementations customers may use outside the scope of the Kotlin SDK.
+1. The behavior of the built-in functions of data classes (e.g., `hashCode`, `toString`, etc.) behave consistently with all other data class implementations customers may use outside the scope of the Kotlin SDK.

 Downsides of data class over general classes: